-AirScience supplied its first RTO in 1993 on a paper coating operation, in those days a typical RTO had three heat recovery canisters and was using poppet type valves, 25 years later, the technology has evolved. the norm is a two heat recovery canisters and the unit use a single four way valve for cycling from the lead canister to lag role
+We supplied its first RTO in 1993 on a paper coating operation, in those days a typical RTO had three heat recovery canisters and was using poppet type valves, 25 years later, the technology has evolved.

 REGENERATIVE THERMAL OXIDIZER

 The destruction efficiency of organics, the pressure drop and the thermal recovery efficiency of these last generation two tower RTOs is in each way comparable to the performance of previous generation three tower RTOs.

 In the biogas upgrading chain, three purification steps produce vent gases that contain enough methane and organic compounds to necessitate that these gases be incinerated prior to their discharge.

 Carbon dioxide rejection systems using hollow fibre membrane or vacuum pressure swing adsorption (VPSA) technology reject CO2 with 4% to 5% methane.
 In the case of landfill gas upgrading the nitrogen content of the feed gas is generally above the allowed limit for pipeline injection and a nitrogen rejection unit (NRU) generally based on VPSA technology is necessary.

 The vent gas from these NRUs varies from manufacturer to manufacturer but is generally above 8% methane, finally the removal of non-methane hydrocarbons (NMHC) and siloxanes from the biogas stream using thermal swing adsorption (TSA), produces during the regeneration cycle of the adsorption media, a vent gas with an organic load that varies as per a bell curve during each regeneration cycle.

 In other words, the organic load from two of these vent streams is relatively constant while the third one goes through a peak, regularly, every 8 to 10 hours depending on the regeneration cycle time.